Windows OS Hub

 Set-PSSessionConfiguration -Name Microsoft.PowerShell -showSecurityDescriptorUI

-In this dialog window, add a user or group and grant them Execute (Invoke) permissions.
+Add a user or group to the ACL and grant them the Execute (Invoke) permissions.

 (Get-PSSessionConfiguration -Name "Microsoft.PowerShell").SecurityDescriptorSDDL

-Then you can use this SDDL string to grant access to PowerShell on any other server or workstation.
+This SDDL string can be used to grant a specific user access to PowerShell Remoting on any computer.

 $SDDL = "O:NSG:BAD:P(A;;GA;;;BA)(A;;GXGR;;;S-1-5-21-2323243421-3342677354-2633435451-55422122)(A;;GA;;;RM)S:P(AU;FA;GA;;;WD)(AU;SA;GXGW;;;WD)"